 The Deerfield River location flourished in the 90’s as water releases from two dams were secured and a wider variety of trips were added.
 Jenn married Frank and two boys (Ryan and Zachary) joined the family.
 In Maine, the 90’s were a period of growth that led to a large expansion to a beautiful new base camp and expanded lodging in 1997.
 Robert married Carrie, children Courtney and Conner soon followed.

 The 2000’s saw Crab Apple zoom to the top of New England rafting outfits by carrying 20-25,000 passengers each season and expanding river trip options.
 Chuck and Sharyn oversaw the growth from Maine as the second generation took on much of the day-to-day river operations and combined with the first generation to keep the Maine operation expanding into more amenities and paintball.

 The 2010’s saw the third generation fall in love with rafting and the positive, fulfilling atmosphere that comes from hosting great people on a wonderful river adventure.
 The feeling is contagious, infectious and permanent!
 Ryan and Zachary have become involved in summertime rafting as guides, photographer/videographer and livery workers on the Deerfield River.
 In Maine, grandchildren Courtney and Conner have practically grown up in the Crab Apple swimming pool and at the front desk greeting our awesome guests.
-Time flies – Courtney will be a new River Guide for the 2021 season!
+Time flies – Courtney was a new River Guide for the 2021 season!